 Current Implementation

-This is the current testnet implementation which is based on learnings from previous testnets, which saw over 1.5 million nodes and 100,000 concurrent contributors.
+This is the current devnet implementation which is based on learnings from previous testnets, which saw over 1.5 million nodes and 100,000 concurrent contributors.

 Future versions will continue to focus on: